In storm-struck Texas, Biden’s personal touch is muted by the pandemic

 “I know what it’s like to not be there when it happens,” Biden said.
 “I know what it’s like when you are there, holding their hands, as they look in your eye and they slip away.
 That black hole in your chest, you feel like you’re being sucked into it.”

-Seung Min Kim contributed to this report from Washington.
+Seung Min Kim contributed from Washington to this report.